 The increase in organic sales was attributable to both the Technologies & Equipment and the Consumables segments and was primarily due to overall higher volumes during the year ended December 31, 2021, following periods of lower demand resulting from the COVID-19 pandemic.
-In addition to the overall increases due to more normalized demand across the product lines, the Company achieved additional topline growth domestically as a result of successful product launches in the Implants, Orthodontics, and Endodontic & Restorative Consumables businesses.
-Sales were also affected by a build in dealer inventory during the year, partly as a result of incremental pricing incentives in the second half of the year.
-These increases were partly offset by delays in shipments of some products late in the year due to supply chain constraints.
+In addition to the overall increases due to more normalized demand across the product lines, the Company achieved additional topline growth domestically as a result of successful product launches in the Implants, Orthodontics, and Endodontic & Restorative Consumables businesses, partly offset by delays in shipments of some products late in the year due to supply chain constraints.